Syte1/Syte1/README.md

 ### Hi there!
 I'm Belal Kourkmas, a software developer from Vancouver, BC, with 3 years of professional experience and 4 years of educational experience.

-I've graduated from BCIT's Computer Systems Technology program where I received the equivalent education to a Bachelors.

-I have experience working with many different languages and technologies, along with many chances to create projects in groups.
+I have experience working with many different languages and technologies, along with a ton of experience working alongside others.

 My passion for technology, improvement, and problem-solving drives me to constantly work on new projects and enhance my skills.